DEFRA/software-development-standards/docs/guides/github_copilot.md

 | **GPT mini** | A reliable default for everyday coding and writing, and lighter debugging or reasoning | Deep architecture-level reasoning (use Opus or Sonnet), heavy multi-tool agent work (use Codex) | Good cost and quality balance, works well across languages |
 | **MAI Code 1 Flash** | Fast, adaptive everyday coding, strong instruction-following, multi-turn development workflows | Long, complex reasoning chains and large-scale refactors (use Opus or Sonnet) | Fast and concise, and continuously improving |

 Model names and their exact strengths change often.
+The models made available to Defra are periodically reviewed by Principal Developers, who add new models and remove outdated ones as the landscape evolves.
 See [GitHub's AI model comparison](https://docs.github.com/en/copilot/reference/ai-models/model-comparison) for the current, detailed picture.
+If a model you rely on has been removed, or you would like a new one made available, raise it in the [#github-support](https://defra-digital.slack.com/archives/C015VCNLKFE) Slack channel.

 ### Other settings